 Using deep learning to detect abusive sequences of member activity

-LinkedIn’s Anti-Abuse AI team builds and runs the production models defending the platform against fake accounts, account takeovers, profile scraping, and automated spam.
+At LinkedIn, the Anti-Abuse AI team built and ran models for fake accounts, account takeovers, scraping, spam, and other forms of automated platform abuse.

-Fake account rings, account takeovers, API abuse, and scraping look like very different problems, but they share one property: none of them scales without automation.
-A bad actor controlling a fleet of fake accounts, or sending spam from a browser extension, or harvesting profile data, is running scripts.
-That suggests a unifying strategy.
-Instead of building bespoke defenses for every product surface, build models that recognize automated behavior itself.
+Fake account rings, account takeovers, API abuse, and scraping look different at the product layer, but they share a common dependency on automation.
+A bad actor controlling a fleet of accounts, sending spam through a browser extension, or harvesting profile data is usually running a repeatable process.
+That suggests a useful abstraction: learn the behavior of automation itself rather than building a separate feature set for every product surface.

-The insight behind the model is that profile views are a tiny slice of what an account does.
-Between those views sit logins, searches, messaging requests, settings changes, and the long tail of everything else a browser requests during a session.
-The full ordered stream, with the time gap between each request, is an enormously rich description of behavior.
+Profile views are only one slice of what an account does.
+Around them sit logins, searches, messaging requests, settings changes, page resources, and the long tail of browser requests that make up a session.
+The full ordered stream is the behavioral object worth modeling.

-A mock example of a burst of profile views, expanded into the full activity sequence around it.
+A mock burst of profile views, expanded into the full request sequence around it.
 The model also consumes the time gap between consecutive requests.
 (Figure from my LinkedIn Engineering blog post.)

 A useful way to visualize an encoded sequence is a grid: 200 consecutive requests, twenty per row, colored by how common each request is.
 Here is a normal, healthy member browsing the site: